Determine Your Electric Usage

 There is a direct relationship between the number of people living in a home and the amount of energy that is used.
-That's especially true if you have teenagers at home.
 In addition, if friends and relatives are visiting, you can expect to use more energy for cooking, baking, laundry and hot water.

 Heating and cooling your home accounts for 50 percent of your electric usage.
 However, there are several factors that can affect how much electricity you need to comfortably heat or cool your home, including: